 Each of the following events is a Termination Event with respect to a Capacity Agreement (other than a Capacity Agreement that has been transferred under Rule 9.2.4(a)), and the Capacity Provider must notify the Delivery Body if any of the following events has occurred and is continuing:

-(ha) where the Capacity Agreement relates to an Existing CMU, a Proven DSR CMU or an Unproven DSR CMU and, in any such case, the Capacity Provider has made a declaration in its Application in accordance with Rule 3.6.4(b), 3.6A.3(aa), 3.9.4(b) or 3.10.2(b) that it will complete a Metering Assessment for that CMU, the Capacity Provider has failed to complete a Metering Assessment in accordance with Rule 8.3.3(a) or 8.3.3(b);
+(ha) where the Capacity Agreement relates to an Existing CMU, a Proven DSR CMU or an Unproven DSR CMU and, the Capacity Provider has failed to complete a Metering Assessment in accordance with Rule 8.3.3(a) or 8.3.3(b);

-CHAPTER 7: CAPACITY MARKET REGISTER
+CHAPTER 7: CAPACITY MARKET REGISTER AND CAPACITY MARKET METERING REGISTER

-7. Capacity Market Register
+7. Capacity Market Register and Capacity Market Metering Register

 7.1 Purpose of this Chapter

-7.1.1 The Rules govern the establishment and maintenance by the Delivery Body of the Capacity Market Register.
+7.1.1 The Rules govern the establishment and maintenance by the Delivery Body of the Capacity Market Register and the Capacity Market Metering Register by the CM Settlement Body.

 7.2A Establishment, form and maintenance of the Capacity Market Metering Register

+7.2A.1 The CM Settlement Body must establish and maintain a Capacity Market Metering Register in accordance with the Regulations and the Rules.

+7.2A.2 The Capacity Market Metering Register may be in electronic form.

+7.2A.3 The Capacity Market Metering Register must be established by(DY?
+Prequal?).

+7.2A.4 The Delivery Body and the CM Settlement Body will make arrangements for such data transmission facilities as are necessary to give the Delivery Body secure access to the Capacity Market Metering Register.

+7.2A.5 The CM Settlement Body shall retain all data submitted to or stored on the Capacity Market Metering Register for a period of:

+(a) 5 years from the date of the expiry or earlier termination of the Capacity Agreement in the case of data referred to in Rule 7.4A .

-7.2A.1 The7.4 Contents of the Capacity Market Register
+7.4 Contents of the Capacity Market Register

 With respect to each Capacity Auction, the Delivery Body must ensure that the following entries are made on the Capacity Market Register: